camunda/camunda-docs/docs/components/console/manage-organization/external-sso.md

 To generate the client on your end, you will need to use the Camunda **Redirect URL** `https://weblogin.cloud.camunda.io/login/callback `.
 Ensure you attach the user permissions `Users > User.Read`.

-## Troubleshooting
+### Additional information

-If you don’t access external APIs directly, and instead use an API gateway for this purpose, you may need to configure an `openid-configuration` URL into your IdP for bearer token verification.
+In some situations, you might need to access `openid-configuration` to establish the connection from your end.
 See [this OpenID configuration](https://weblogin.cloud.camunda.io/.well-known/openid-configuration) as an example.